 If you want to add your name to our list of proud graduates, sign up for one of our Correspondence Courses and take your first step to success.
 If you have completed a screenplay (or a play/novel) let us read your script and give you advice on how to take the next step towards fulfilling your dream.

 It always rewarding to see words turned into action after years of dedication, passion and discipline celebrating the art of storytelling and the craft of writing.

-Another proud graduate of The Writing Studio, director-writer-producer Uga Carlini, changes lives in a profound way with the poignant documentary Alison, which won the Best Documentary at the Asia Pacific International Film Festival, after selling out at the Encounters International Film Festival, and wowing crowds at its international premiere at Dances with Films Festival in Los Angeles.
+Another proud graduate of The Writing Studio, director-writer-producer Uga Carlini, changed lives in a profound way with the poignant documentary Alison, which won the Best Documentary at the Asia Pacific International Film Festival, after selling out at the Encounters International Film Festival, and wowing crowds at its international premiere at Dances with Films Festival in Los Angeles.

 Writer-director John Barker, a proud graduate of The Writing Studio, is turning politics inside out and upside down with his biting independent mockumentary Wonder Boy For President.

 Jasyn Howes wrote, directed and produced the experimental short film A, Deadman.
 A short film about a wounded man lost in a desert landscape.
 It will be screened from February 2016.
 Watch this space.